Including Payday Loans in your Debt Management Plan

 While looking into debt solutions, you’ve perhaps heard of a debt management plan that involves paying a single, reduced monthly repayment to your creditors to clear your debts.
 It is an informal agreement that continues until the debts are repaid and creditors can still apply fees and charges, as well as chasing for payment while this debt solution is being carried out.

 However, it’s a debt solution we recommend if you are looking for an effective way of repaying your debts.
 It allows you to reduce the number of monthly outgoings you have to keep track of and put a plan in place to become debt free in the future.
-It’s a great alternative to an insolvency solution – such as an individual voluntary arrangement (IVA) or debt relief order – if you have debts of no more than £4,500.
+It’s a great alternative to an insolvency solution – such as an individual voluntary arrangement (IVA) or debt relief order.

 Can you put a payday loan into a DMP?

 Yes, you could put all of your unsecured debts into a debt management plan if you are looking for a way to clear these effectively.
 By putting a payday loan in a debt management plan, you can pay what you owe off over time, in a controlled way.

 An unsecured debt is a credit product that has no links to any assets you own, such as your home or vehicle.
 Credit cards and personal loans also count as unsecured debts and can be included in a debt management plan too.

 We recommend including all of the debts that you owe in your debt management plan, this ensures you only have one monthly repayment to make and it makes the whole process more manageable – while ensuring creditors receive their payments.
 There are some debts that cannot be included, such as your mortgage and utility bills.

 Can a payday loan company reject your debt management plan?

 When you propose a debt solution, whether it’s a debt management plan, an IVA or even bankruptcy, creditors have the option to say yes or no to being paid this way.
 Payday loan providers do have the choice of whether they can accept you making your repayments via a debt management plan or not.